kamenco/spock/README.md

 ## [Wireframe](#wireframe)

-At the beginning of the game the rough design was created with pen on a paper with a thought in mind to be displayed across different platforms..
+At the beginning of the game the rough design was created with pen on a paper with a thought in mind to be displayed across different platforms.

-### Game page

 There is no difference from the wireframe to the final product as the disign is quite simple.